 Short Lane by Woods Bagot

-From the architects _ “Conceived as an urban garden, Short Lane is a mixed-use development which retains the diversity of the local neighbourhood and creates places for more of it to happen – with new botanical spaces, walkable laneways and venues for local participation.
+“Conceived as an urban garden, Short Lane is a mixed-use development which retains the diversity of the local neighbourhood and creates places for more of it to happen – with new botanical spaces, walkable laneways and venues for local participation.

 In a gritty inner city suburb of Sydney, Short Lane is a development of 22 apartments above street level retail which creates a new verdant apartment typology.
 The compact one and two bedroom apartments are scaled for inner city living and integrate nature within a harsh urban environment.